 Septoplasty straightens and repositions your septum to the center of your nasal passage.
 The cartilage of the septum is reshaped to eliminate the deviation.
 This may resolve most breathing issues, though of course allergies and respiratory infections can still cause breathing difficulties on their own.

-Choosing an experienced ear, nose, and throat practice such as ENT & Audiology Associates is the first step toward easy breathing.
+Choosing an experienced ear, nose, and throat practice such as ENT & Allergy Specialists is the first step toward easy breathing.
 Call our offices or request an appointment online to get started today.